-It will probably take quite some time until we get used to what politicians like to call "new normality".
-But we not only have to get used to the necessary changes in our everyday life, we also have to adapt in some areas - until there is an effective therapy or vaccination against the corona virus - in order not to have to do without it completely.
-This applies very much to the cultural sector, which has now been almost completely disrupted for a few weeks.
-But now there is good news from Frankfurt: at the Jahrhunderthalle there will be THE entertainment hotspot of the Rhine-Main region in summer 2020: The STAGE DRIVE cultural stage!
+It will probably be quite a while before we get used to what politicians are so fond of calling the "new normal".
+But not only do we have to get used to the necessary changes in our daily lives, we also have to adapt - until there is an effective therapy or vaccination against the Corona virus - in some areas in order not to have to do without it completely.
+This applies very much to the area of culture, which has now been at an almost complete standstill for several weeks.
+But now there is good news from Frankfurt: At the Jahrhunderthalle there will be THE entertainment hotspot of the Rhine-Main region in summer 2020: The STAGE DRIVE Kulturbühne!

-Festivals, concerts and shows as we know them will be cancelled until further notice or postponed until next year.
-At the moment, culture actually only takes place on the net.
-But that can't be a permanent state for the audience or the artists.
-And this is exactly where the new project of the Jahrhunderthalle Frankfurt comes in: In order to counteract the cultural standstill for the inhabitants of the Rhine-Main area and to make culture a community experience again, the STAGE DRIVE Kulturbühne FrankfurtRheinMain will be launched on 22 May 2020.
+Festivals, concerts and shows as we know them will be cancelled or postponed to next year until further notice.
+Culture really only takes place on the net at the moment.
+But this can be neither for the audience, nor for the artists, a permanent state.
+And this is exactly where the new project of the Jahrhunderthalle Frankfurt comes in: In order to counteract the cultural standstill for the residents of the Rhine-Main region and to make culture an experience again in community, the STAGE DRIVE Kulturbühne FrankfurtRheinMain will be launched from 22 May 2020.

-The concept is in principle very similar to that of drive-in cinemas, which are just springing up like mushrooms, with one big difference: At the STAGE DRIVE Kulturbühne the focus is clearly on live shows from the entertainment sector.
-At the opening on 22 May, cabaret artist Urban Priol, for example, will reflect on "lockdown, shutdown and showdown of the wondrous weeks of madness in the pandemic political circus".
+The concept is in principle very similar to that of the drive-in cinemas, which are currently mushrooming, with one major difference: at the STAGE DRIVE Kulturbühne, the focus is clearly on live shows from the entertainment sector.
+To kick off on 22 May, for example, cabaret artist Urban Priol ponders "Lockdown, Shutdown and Showdown of the wondrous weeks of insanity in the pandemic political circus".

-Initiated by the Jahrhunderthalle Frankfurt, an alliance of competence and business companies from the Rhine-Main area has come together to save a piece of culture with the STAGE DRIVE Kulturbühne FrankfurtRheinMain via the "Corona Summer".
-In addition to the Wirtschaftsinitiative FrankfurtRheinMain, the agency Jazzunique, Frankfurter Sparkasse, Gonder Facility Services, the gardening and landscaping company Immo Herbst and Jahrhunderthalle brewery partner Braustübl´ have so far been involved in bringing the project to fruition within a very short time.
+Initiated by the Jahrhunderthalle Frankfurt, an alliance of competence and business enterprises from the Rhine-Main region has joined forces to save a piece of culture with the STAGE DRIVE Kulturbühne FrankfurtRheinMain via the "Corona Summer".
+In addition to the FrankfurtRhineMain business initiative, so far the agency Jazzunique, the Frankfurter Sparkasse, Gonder Facility Services, the gardening and landscaping company Immo Herbst and Jahrhunderthallen brewery partner Braustübl´ participated in making the project a success within a very short time.

-In strict compliance with the necessary safety regulations and rules of conduct, the large parking lot at the Jahrhunderthalle Frankfurt is being transformed into an entertainment arena for around 300 cars.
-A stage, framed by two 50 sqm LED screens, forms the setting for live shows and formats from a wide range of entertainment areas.
+With strict adherence to the necessary safety specifications and rules of conduct, the large parking lot at the Jahrhunderthalle Frankfurt will be transformed into an entertainment arena for around 300 cars.
+A stage, framed by two 50 sqm LED screens, forms the setting for live shows and formats from the most diverse entertainment areas.
 Comedy events, readings, live podcasts, concerts, DJ events, cinema screenings, family entertainment and corporate events are planned.
-The sound is transmitted directly to the car radio via an FM frequency.
+The sound transmission works by means of a VHF frequency directly on the car radio.

-S-Promotion Event GmbH, as one of the leading event agencies with a focus on comedy entertainment, will be the programme partner for the kick-off with a colourful bouquet of comedians and cabaret artists.
-Besides the premiere event with Urban Priol on May 22nd, performances by Bülent Ceylan, Nicolai Friedrich, Willy Astor, Erkan & Stefan, Florian Schroeder, Hannes Ringlstetter, Nicolette, Ingo Appelt and the Kikeriki Theater have been confirmed so far.
-The advance booking will take place exclusively online and started on Friday, May 8th.
+The S-Promotion Event GmbH, as one of the leading event agencies with the focus on comedy entertainment, goes as a program partner to the start with a colorful bouquet of comedians and cabaret artists.
+In addition to the premiere event with Urban Priol on May 22, performances by Bülent Ceylan, Nicolai Friedrich, Willy Astor, Erkan & Stefan, Florian Schroeder, Hannes Ringlstetter, Nicolette, Ingo Appelt and the Kikeriki Theater have been confirmed so far.
+The presale takes place exclusively online and started on Friday, May 8.

-Further concerts and shows are already in the pipeline and will be updated daily on https://www.jahrhunderthalle.de/stagedrive/programm published.
+Further concerts and shows are already in the pipeline and will be updated daily on https://www.jahrhunderthalle.de/stagedrive/programm.

-Information, programme and ticket links to STAGE DRIVE Kulturbühne FrankfurtRheinMain are available at www.jahrhunderthalle.de/stagedrive
+Information, program and ticket links to the STAGE DRIVE Kulturbühne FrankfurtRheinMain is available at: www.jahrhunderthalle.de/stagedrive